Fendross/ExpenseTrackerCLI/README.md

 ## Supported Commands

 Refer to the following functionalities.
+> [!IMPORTANT]
-**Notice**: parameters must be separated by a single whitespace in between them.
+> Parameters must be separated by a single whitespace in between them.

 ### `add`
 Append to the appropriate data structures the cash flow statement specified.